twigphp/Twig/doc/filters/striptags.rst

 ``striptags``
 =============

-The ``striptags`` filter strips SGML/XML tags and replace adjacent whitespace by one space:
+The ``striptags`` filter strips SGML/XML tags and replaces adjacent whitespace characters by one space:

 .. code-block:: twig